ISU Student Awarded George Washington Carver Spirit of Innovation and Service Award

 She came to Iowa State to study wildlife and exotic animal behavior, health and habitat.
 Her career goal is to earn an advanced degree in veterinary medicine and work in wildlife conservation in Africa or Australia.

 Marín Castro is involved in a variety of student organizations, including the Leaders Enhancing Agriculture; Diversity, Inclusion and Trust, Collective (LEAD IT); the Natural Resource and Ecology Management Diversity Equity and Inclusion committee; the TRIO Student Support Services Program and the Puerto Rican Student Association.
-She’s also worked as a community adviser at the Iowa State Department of Residence and volunteers at the Ames Animal Shelter.
+She’s also worked as a community advisor at the Iowa State Department of Residence and volunteers at the Ames Animal Shelter.

 “I’m honored to receive this award.
 I believe my goals reflect what George Washington Carver lived,” Marín Castro said.
 “I’m passionate about pursuing work with wildlife animals and giving back to nature.”